RapidAPI/DevRel-Stack-Data/guides/posts/api-management/post.md

 ---
-Title: What is API Management? - A Beginner's Friendly Guide
+title: What is API Management? - A Beginner's Friendly Guide
 description:
     APIs are becoming essential across various industries and without proper API management, they can do more harm than good.
 RapidAPI offers these API